stummjr/doc.scrapinghub.com/api.rst

 Meta parameters
 ===============

-For JSON and JSON list types, the results can have extra data added upon request, using the meta parameter, which may be repeated.
+On many APIs, for JSON and JSON list types, the results can have extra data added upon request, using the ``meta`` parameter, which may be repeated.
 The following values are available:

 =========       ===========
 parameter       description